 ...are dangerous to you and those around you.
 Illegal drul Wan cause drastic changes in a user bility to live a normal life.
-Illegal drug , re always a regative equation.
-The to nothing Nut to ke from the user, a user's family and friends, ar ofrom the nunity at large you or eone you knows a user, et help now!
+Illegal drug 11 re always a negative equation.
+The gonothing ut is ke from the user, a user's family and friends, ar ofrom the nunity at large you or eone you knows a user, et help now!

-...can cause ir. eversible damage to the mind and body.
+...can cause ir eversible damage to the mind and body.
 For example, cocaine can bring on strokes and seizures, every young people.
 Twenty-three people who try heroin will becorde addicted.
 Our bodies are fragile.
 De crisk your future.
 This is not a game. is not a game.

-and lack of straight has to be bad for your body on all seriousness, a criminal record stay with you forever.
+and lack of straight has to be bad for your body of all seriousness, a criminal record stay with you forever.
 Don't let illegal drugs take future opportunities away from you.
 It's never worth it!